Euphorbia milii f. lutea Leandri

 Yellow Crown of Thorns

-Euphorbia milii f. lutea is a succulent, climbing shrub growing up to 6 feet (1.8 m) tall.
-The grayish-brown stems are 5- to 7-sided stems, branched and up to 2 – 3 feet (60 – 90 cm) in height, with many prominent, grey spines up to 1 inch (2.5 cm) long.
+Euphorbia milii f. lutea is a climbing succulent shrub that grows up to 6 feet (1.8 m) tall.
+The grayish-brown stems are 5- to 7-sided, branched, up to 2 – 3 feet (60 – 90 cm) tall, with many prominent, grey spines that are up to 1 inch (2.5 cm) long.
 The leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long and 0.6 inch (1.5 cm) wide.
 Flowers are variably yellow, subtended by a pair of conspicuous petal-like bracts and up to 0.5 inches (1.3 cm) across.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).